ubcctf/ubcctf.github.io/_posts/2021-08-24-beginner-crypto.md

 author: rctcwyvrn
 hide: "true"
 ---

-Modern cryptography has a few main categories,
-1. Securing messages via encryption
-2. Acquiring keys via key exchange
-3. Ensuring the integrity of messages via signing and hashing

 Normally beginner cryptography challenges involve simple alphabetic substituion ciphers, which are fine but also completely irrelevant in the modern day.
 I think that's a shame because there exist easy beginner challenges that are also _breaking real world cryptography_.

 Why is that?
 Modern cryptography is excellent and extremely secure, however it it has a major flaw.

 **Cryptography is extremely brittle and easy to misuse.**